-Before Jeremy Hinton became involved with Microsoft’s Xbox console, he initially spent number of years in marketing and business development roles within the interactive entertainment industry.
+Jeremy Hinton initially spent number of years in marketing and business development roles within the interactive entertainment industry.
 Following that, he spent a number of years as the new release DVD marketing manager at Village Roadshow, where he fondly remembers working on launches for film properties such as The Matrix and The Lord of the Rings.
-Hinton then moved over to Microsoft, where he spent a year managing the company’s hardware business, such as keyboards and mice.
-He also helped launched Microsoft’s range of webcams before moving into Microsoft’s interactive entertainment business, where he was introduced to the Xbox side of the company.
-Looking back, Hinton realises that he has spent more than 15 years in the interactive and filmed entertainment sectors, and he would not have had it any other way.
+Hinton then moved over to Microsoft, where he eventually moved into Microsoft’s interactive entertainment business.

 Microsoft group category manager, Jeremy Hinton (JH): At the time, I recall not being that surprised.
 Microsoft had a history of collaborations when they wanted to learn more about segments that they were considering entering.
 Before they announced their hardware, they had a collaboration with Monolith Productions, who I was the product manager for the Australian market.
 Though, I do remember that the market reaction was one of complete scepticism.

 JH: No one felt that the maker of Windows and Office could make hardware, let alone compete with two of the “coolest” brands on the planet, namely Nintendo and PlayStation.
 However, there’s one thing I believe that Microsoft does do very well and that’s iteration.
 They continue to iterate on all of their products, services and experiences to the point where, before you know it, they’re leading markets and bringing innovation faster and better than their competitors.
 Then here we are over ten years later, where Xbox is leading the industry on many fronts.